Disappearance of LeeAnna Warner: Background

 The Warner family includes Tiffany Kaelin Whittaker, who preferred to go by Kaelin Whittaker, Christopher Warner, and their daughter LeeAnna Warner.

-LeeAnna's parents had both previously been divorced.
+LeeAnna's parents had both previously been divorced from other partners.
 Christopher and Kaelin met and moved in with one another towards the end of 1996, and Kaelin gave birth to LeeAnna on January 21, 1998.
 The Warners had only moved to Chisholm a few months prior to LeeAnna's disappearance.

 LeeAnna was described as being an outgoing, friendly and very brave child, with survival instincts that were considered to be quite advanced for her age.
 She enjoyed playing with dolls, riding her bike, and spending time with her family.

-Kaelin was charged with a hit and run for hitting Christopher with her car in October of 2003.
+Kaelin was charged with a hit and run for hitting Christopher with her car in October 2003.
 Kaelin died on December 10, 2022.

 Disappearance

 On June 14, 2003, LeeAnna was last seen walking barefoot home from her friend's house, which was approximately a block and a half away from her own home.

 Kaelin Warner informed the authorities that they had just returned home from the Side Lake Rummage Sale.
 Despite Kaelin's protests that LeeAnna needed to rest, her daughter decided that she wanted to go play with her friend, who lived only a few streets away.
 Kaelin gave her permission to go as long as LeeAnna was home by 5 p.m.

 LeeAnna made the commute to her friend's house at 4:30 p.m., a short walk that her parents say she had done many times on her own.
 However, upon her arrival it was apparent that there was no one at home at her friend's place, so she decided to turn around and go home.
 LeeAnna was last seen walking on southwest Second or Third Street, between 5:00 and 5:15 p.m.

 By 5 p.m.
 LeeAnna had not returned home and her mother began to panic.
 At around 5:30 pm Kaelin began the search for her daughter, enlisting the help of people in the neighborhood.
 Parents and children from the surrounding suburbs gathered together to search for LeeAnna.

-By 9.00 p.m., despite the extensive search party, there had still been no sighting of LeeAnna.
+By 9:00 p.m., despite the extensive search party, there had still been no sighting of LeeAnna.
 It was at this stage that Kaelin and Chris reported their daughter missing to the local police.